| Your first few weeks in Paris When you first arrive it can

 pay by cheque, cash or carte bleu (the card that you are issued with when you

+open a bank account).
 Picard is a chain of shops selling frozen foods,

 and they operate just like a supermarket.
 I am not a great fan of frozen food, but their stuff is reasonably good, so I usually have some of theri fish in the freezer just in case.
 A freind I have who entertains a lot swears by their party food, but I prefer Bon Marche - see below - for this.
+Specialist shops The Real McCoy, 194 rue de Grenelle, 75007.
+This small shop stocks mainly food from North America but also some British

+brands.
 Le Bon Marche, 22 rue de Sèvres, 75007.
 Metro

+Sèvres-Babylone.
 Has an extensive international selection in the Grand

 Epicerie on the ground floor.
 The cheese section is good and they will advise